fugu-chop/launch_school/rb101_programming_foundations/lesson_5/lesson_5_notes.md

 ```
 Since three of the arrays have the string `'a'` at their first index, these all come before the array that has the string `'b'` at its first index.

 You will have noticed that the sub-array that has `'b'` at its first index has an integer `2` at its second index.
-We already know that comparing an integer with a string will return `nil`, which will cause `sort` to throw an error.
+We already know that comparing an integer with a string will return `nil`, which will cause `sort` to raise an exception.

-In this case, since `sort` *did not need to compare the second item of that array* to be able to establish its order, the integer does not come into play here and so no error is thrown.
+In this case, since `sort` *did not need to compare the second item of that array* to be able to establish its order, the integer does not come into play here and so no exception is raised.

 There is another sub-array which contains an integer `['a', 'car', 'd', 3]`.
-In this case the integer __does__ come into play, but only in terms of *comparing the length of this array* with the array `['a', 'car', 'd']`.
-The integer __itself is not compared with a string__, so again no error is thrown.
+In this case the integer __does__ come into play, but only in terms of comparing the __length__ of this array with the array `['a', 'car', 'd']`.
+The integer __itself is not compared with a string__, so again no exception is raised.

-If the first item in that array had been an `'a'`, like the other arrays, then the integer would have come into play and an error would have been thrown.
+If the first item in that array had been an `'a'`, like the other arrays, then the integer would have come into play and an exception would have been raised.
 ```
 [['a', 'cat', 'b', 'c'], ['a', 2], ['a', 'car', 'd', 3], ['a', 'car', 'd']].sort